How to Use Blind Hiring to Fight Unconscious Biases

 Additional Strategies to Help Combat Unconscious Biases

-- Buy-in from top-level executives that want to expand diversity and promote inclusion
+- Get buy-in from top-level executives that want to expand diversity and promote inclusion

-- Training to educate your managers and supervisors about unconscious biases and how to move past them
+- Train and educate your managers and supervisors about unconscious biases and how to move past them

 - Look for potential candidates outside of your typical places to increase the diversity of the applicant pool

-- Take a look at your overall company culture to ensure once hired you set employees up for success
+- Take a look at your overall company culture to ensure you set employees up for success

-While blind hiring techniques aren’t perfect-you can’t always remove every piece of identifying information from someone’s resume-they can help you reduce unconscious biases in the hiring process.
+While blind hiring techniques aren’t perfect—since you can’t always remove every piece of identifying information from someone’s resume—they can help you reduce unconscious biases in the hiring process.

-But don’t forget, blind hiring alone won’t work.
-You should use a variety of strategies to ensure you are fostering an inclusive work environment.
+Don’t forget: blind hiring alone won’t work.
+Use a variety of strategies to ensure you are fostering an inclusive work environment.